madelinben/data-structures-and-algorithms/docs/rust-rules.md

 # Rust Programming Rules & Best Practices

-This document outlines the coding standards and best practices for this Rust project focused on sorting algorithms, search algorithms, and algorithm visualization implementation.
+This document outlines the coding standards and best practices for this Rust project focused on sorting algorithms, search algorithms, pathfinding algorithms, and algorithm visualization implementation.

 ## Project Structure & Organization